DieterR97/DV200-4/README.md

 Welcome to our Q&A Platform named inshare designed to facilitate Open Window Development students' collaboration, learning, and knowledge-sharing.
 This README provides an overview of the project, its features, functionality, and the planning undertaken during its development.

 ## Theme:
 inShare Platform is tailored specifically for Open Window Development students, aiming to create a centralized space for asking questions, sharing insights, and fostering a community-driven learning environment.
 The theme revolves around simplicity, accessibility, and user engagement.
-We incorporated a orange
+We incorporated a orangeand white themed platform for easy readability

 ## Features and Functionality: